-If you are looking into getting treatment for an addiction to drugs or alcohol, then you have probably noticed that it isn’t quite as simple as enrolling in a single program that a facility offers.
-There are many different types of addiction therapy models, and while all of these different options may seem excessive, they exist for a very good reason: so that each client can have the most effective addiction treatment experience possible.
+If you have spent time looking to begin treatment for an addiction to drugs or alcohol, then you’ve probably noticed that there are multiple types of programs offered.
+There are many different types of drug and alcohol addiction therapy models throughout Orange County, and while all of these different options may seem excessive, they exist for a very good reason: so that each client can have the most effective addiction treatment experience possible.

-Being able to personalize treatment plans to suit each of our client’s individual needs is how we are able to give them the best chances for staying sober after they leave treatment.
-Let us help clear up any confusion you may have about the types of addiction therapy models by walking you through the four most commonly utilized programs here at Pacific Sands Recovery.
+Being able to personalize treatment plans to suit each of our client’s individual needs is how we are able to give them the best chances at staying sober after they leave treatment.
+Let us help clear up any confusion you may have about the types of drug and alcohol addiction therapy models by walking you through the four most commonly utilized programs here at Pacific Sands Recovery in Orange County, CA.

 Individual therapy is a form of psychotherapy that includes a one-on-one session between a therapist and a client.
 The goal of these sessions is to help the client work through challenges and personal issues that they may not even realize they’re experiencing.